Saturday, August 17, 2024

 "You shouldn't judge a book by its cover" - My Mum.

-Well, sorry Mum, you were wrong.
+Well, sorry, Mum, you were wrong.
 I judged this week's issue of Tiger by the cover and was well rewarded as the dramatic opening image was matched by several more within.
-Even the more gentle stories still contained magic about them in the artwork work, and I was again enthralled by the craft that goes into these comics.
+Even the more gentle stories still contained magic about them in the artwork, and I was again enthralled by the craft that goes into these comics.
 The Premier League kicks off this weekend, and I have just enough time before the first game kicks off to lose myself in these pages and some artwork that is just as thrilling as anything I'll see on the field.

 27th September 1975